Edward Greenspan: Life and career

 Greenspan's work as a criminal defence lawyer was widely recognized in the form of honorary degrees and medals.
 In 1999 the Law Society of Upper Canada awarded him an Honorary Doctor of Laws.
 He was awarded the G. Arthur Martin Medal in 2001.
 He received a Doctorate of Civil Laws from the University of Windsor in 2002, Assumption University in 2004 and Brock University in 2012.
 He was awarded the Advocates' Society Medal in 2009 and the highest honour to be bestowed on an Ontario Lawyer, the Law Society Medal.

+In December 1983, Greenspan found himself marginally involved in the murder of the gangster Domenic Racco.
+The gangster Giuseppe Avigone saw Greenspan to ask him to cash the $8000 cheque that Racco had with him when he was killed, a request that Greenspan refused.

 A Canadian of Jewish heritage, Greenspan was a vocal supporter of Israel and related issues.
 On October 10, 2002, he and fellow Toronto lawyer David C. Nathanson published an opinion piece in the National Post arguing that the Canada Customs and Revenue Agency should recognize the Magen David Adom as a charitable organization.

 Greenspan was an outspoken opponent of the death penalty.
 In 1986, when the House of Commons of Canada was debating a proposal to reinstate capital punishment in Canada, Greenspan suspended his practice for three months in order to tour the country and debate the issue in any forum available.
 The proposal was ultimately defeated.
 In 2001 he argued and won a case at the Supreme Court of Canada which barred extradition of people from Canada to face possible capital punishment in other countries.

 Greenspan was partners with some of the most accomplished lawyers in Canada.
 Greenspan's former partners include: Michael Moldaver (Supreme Court of Canada Judge), Marc Rosenberg (Judge of the Ontario Court of Appeal), Marie Henein and Todd B. White.
 As of 1986, he was reported to have billed $1.1 million for one murder case; when asked to disclose his fee, he suggested the reporter "get charged with a criminal offence, come to my office and I'll be happy to talk to you".
 Greenspan was an outspoken critic of Prime Minister Stephen Harper's criminal justice legislation, including in a 2012 opinion piece in magazine The Walrus and a 2013 opinion piece in newspaper The Globe and Mail.

-He was the brother of Brian Greenspan, also a Canadian lawyer.
-Sister Rosann Greenspan is executive director of the Center for the Study of Law and Society at the University of California at Berkeley.

 He was the subject of a documentary film, A Criminal Mind, directed by Barry Avrich.